scala/scala3/docs/docs/reference/extend/instance-declarations.md

 }
 ```

+### Rules for Instance Declarations

+An instance declaration can only implement a single trait, not a combination of traits, nor a class.
+Furthermore,
+the implemented trait must be an interface trait according to the following definition:

+**Definition** An _interface trait_ is a trait that
+ - has only types and methods as members,
+ - does not have initialization statements, and
+ - has only interface traits as parents.

 ### Syntax of Extensions

 The syntax of extensions is specified below as a delta with respect to the Scala syntax given [here](http://dotty.epfl.ch/docs/internals/syntax.html)